Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-In AreaSearch's latest postcode level ATO data released for financial year 2023, Coburg North's median income among taxpayers is $58,647.
-The average income in the suburb is $73,573.
-Nationally, the median income is lower at $51,920 and the average is higher at $79,200.
-In Greater Melbourne, the median income is $57,688 with an average of $75,164.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Coburg North's median and average incomes would be approximately $63,485 and $79,643 respectively as of September 2025.
-According to Census data, household, family and personal incomes in Coburg North cluster around the 64th percentile nationally.
-Distribution data shows that 33.4% of individuals in Coburg North earn between $1,500 and $2,999, which is similar to regional levels where 32.8% fall into this bracket.
-High housing costs consume 15.9% of income in the suburb.
-Despite this, disposable income remains at the 64th percentile nationally.
-The area's SEIFA income ranking places it in the 7th decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows Coburg North's median income among taxpayers is $58,647, with an average of $73,573.
+This is higher than the national average and compares to Greater Melbourne's median of $57,688 and average of $75,164.
+Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $63,485 (median) and $79,643 (average) as of September 2025.
+Census data reveals household, family and personal incomes in Coburg North cluster around the 64th percentile nationally.
+Distribution data shows the $1,500 - 2,999 earnings band captures 33.4% of the community (2,959 individuals), mirroring regional levels where 32.8% occupy this bracket.
+High housing costs consume 15.9% of income, though strong earnings still place disposable income at the 64th percentile and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income